mff-uk/dataspecer/content/en/docs/tutorial/generators.md

 }
 ```

-There is multiple table schema of the data structure.
+There is a multiple table schema of the data structure.

 ```json
 {